hstarmans/hexastorm/README.md

 ## Background
 Splines, Bezier, B-splines, and NURBS (Non-Uniform Rational B-splines) curves are the common parametric techniques used for tool path [design](https://zero.sci-hub.se/2496/cb390d406cc077ef156deb76b34099af/desantiago-perez2013.pdf#lb0030).
 A notebook on bezier is available in the notebook folder.
 This is finally all ignored.
 The controller gets a number of points along curve.
 The curve is divided in segments and this segment is approximated with a polynomal of third degree.
+Note that there are no multipliers, DSP, on the ICE40HX4k chip used for this project.